kwilkos/cxf/celtix-distribution/src/main/samples/jms_pubsub/README.txt

-Hello World Demo using RPC-Literal Style and JMS tranport.
+JMS Transport Demo using Document-Literal Style.
 ==========================================================

-Yes, it's the ever present Hello World demo.
-No product is complete without one.
-However, this version demonstrates use of the RPC-Literal style binding over JMS Transport using pub/sub mechanism.
+This sample demonstrates use of the Document-Literal style binding over JMS Transport using pub/sub mechanism.

 Please review the README in the samples directory before continuing.